kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 `atom37` ordering.
 {:.figcaption}

 Here we can see that the ordering is always the same no matter which residue is represented; however, most of the fields will always be empty since the longest amino acid (tryptophane) has only 14 atoms.
-We therefore exchange efficiency vs standardisation, which explains why internally AF2 often uses `atom14`, but when it interfaces to other programs at I/O it often uses `atom37`.
+We therefore exchange efficiency for standardisation, which explains why internally AF2 often uses `atom14`, but when it interfaces to other programs at I/O it often uses `atom37`.

 If we think about our example of `Ser` again, we can see how the machine representations map to the actual amino acid (again with the caveat that hydrogens are ommited and the carboxyl oxygen is not counted since in a peptide backbone it will have let as water).